Nominations sought for Rising Stars Under 40

-The Courier and the 7 Rivers Alliance are teaming up for the fifth year to salute the dynamic young leaders of western Wisconsin, southeast Minnesota and northeast Iowa.
+The Vernon County Broadcaster and the 7 Rivers Alliance are teaming up for the fifth year to salute the dynamic young leaders of western Wisconsin, southeast Minnesota and northeast Iowa.

 Rising Stars Under 40 is a regional program designed to recognize talented young professionals and community leaders, celebrate their achievements and encourage them to remain in the 14-county region.